Has Nicolas Pepe suffered a harsh start to his Arsenal career? | Goal.com

 Pepe has provided two assists – to Alexandre Lacazette in the North London derby and to Bukayo Saka against Eintracht Frankfurt in the Europa League.

 This does not compare well to his numbers for Lille last season when he scored 22 goals and created 11 more in 38 appearances.
-Such impressive figures for a team that finished 17th in Ligue 1 the previous season hyped his transfer to a top-six English club.
+Such impressive figures saw Lille, who finished 17th in Ligue 1 in 2017-18 season, rise to the second spot last season.
+Such performances only hyped his transfer to a top-six English club.

 The 24-year-old is now part of one of the fiercest attacking tridents in England that also comprises Pierre-Emerick Aubameyang and Lacazette.
 It’s therefore unlikely that he will replicate his numbers from last season, given the goals will be shared among three top-quality players.